 An Instant Pot can substitute for a Dutch oven in many cases.
 An Instant pot is modern appliance with a built in timer and many preset functions.
 It was invented in 2009, and it is a combination cooker.
 It can function as a pressure cooker or a slow cooker, and it also makes rice, porridge and yogurt.
 One key feature that separates it from the slow cooker described previously is that it can be used to sauté food.
 As a result, and even though it is not meant for campfire cooking, the Instant pot is perhaps the best substitute for a Dutch oven.

-- SMART-DESIGN INNER POT uses food-grade stainless-steel (18/8), a tri-ply bottom for more even cooking, and an anti-spin design that secures the pot for perfect sautéing
+- VERSATILE INNER COOKING POT: Food-grade stainless-steel cooking pot with a tri-ply bottom offers more even cooking and an anti-spin design that secures the pot for perfect sautéing.

 Omnia Oven – Substitute for Dutch Oven when using a Burner